-Class A Common Stock, \$2.00 par value 8,741,852 Title of Class Number of Shares Outstanding as of August 11, 2010 Class C Common Stock, \$.20 par value 9,200,145 Title of Class Number of Shares Outstanding as of August 11, 2010
+Class A Common Stock, \$2.00 par value 8,741,852 Title of Class Number of Shares Outstanding as of November 12, 2010 Class C Common Stock, \$.20 par value 9,200,145 Title of Class Number of Shares Outstanding as of November 12, 2010

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company).
+(Check one): Large accelerated filer o Accelerated filer o Non-accelerated filer o Smaller reporting company x (Do not check if a smaller reporting company)